 Headache is not available at the time of writing.

 Love Brother Love Sister – Errol Dunkley (Joe Gibbs production)

-More from Errol Dunkley with Joe Gibbs.
+More from a young Errol Dunkley with Joe Gibbs.
 Love Brother was the flip side to I Spy (see number 95).
 This wasn’t the biggest of the dozen or so tunes that the youthful Dunkley cut for Joe Gibbs but it’s certainly one of the toughest with an hard hitting rhythm that is far more aggressive than standard Rocksteady, so much so that it’s clearly showing the transition to Reggae that took place in 1968.

 Love Bother Love Sister is available on Explosive Rock Steady on Heartbeat (CDHBEA72).